National Best Practice Webinars

-Many recipients of Indian Housing Block Grants (IHBG) and Indian Community Development Block Grants (ICDBG) have used those funds creatively and effectively to improve the quality of life for their members.
+Many recipients of Indian Housing Block Grants (IHBG) and Indian Community Development Block Grants (ICDBG) have used these funds creatively and effectively to improve the quality of life for their members.

-Tribes, Tribally Designated Housing Entities, or resident organizations are encouraged to share their IHBG or ICDBG best practices on this website.
+Tribes, Tribally Designated Housing Entities, or resident organizations are encouraged to share their IHBG, Section 184, Title VI or ICDBG best practices on this website.
 Email firstname.lastname@example.org to submit your best practice.

 Click the boxes below to review the best practices by: